cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     element: HTMLElement;
 };

-// Warning: (ae-missing-release-tag) "NormalizedMouseEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type NormalizedMouseEventType = Types_2.CustomEventType<NormalizedMouseEventDetail>;

-// Warning: (ae-missing-release-tag) "Orientation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Orientation = {
     sliceNormal: Point3
     viewUp: Point3
 }

-// Warning: (ae-missing-release-tag) "PanTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class PanTool extends BaseTool {
     constructor(toolProps?: PublicToolProps, defaultToolProps?: ToolProps);